- 1 Sign and Drive Leasing

 - The market is littered with predatory companies that seek out fine print loopholes to break the agreement.
 A single late payment may mean you’re suddenly just renting a car, without the “to own” clause

 The best option is to buy a car.
-Shop around, secure an auto loan and negotiate with the dealer.
+See our blog ” New Car Buying Guide ” that will give you steps to follow on how to get the best price on a new car and avoid dealer scams.
+Then shop around, secure an auto loan and negotiate with the dealer.
 You won’t be able to afford the latest BMW, sure.
 You’ll probably be able to secure financing for a basic Honda.
 Securing financing is the hard part, and you might not get the best rates, but for your money, a purchase is the best value.
 And after you make a few payments and repair some credit mistakes you could apply to refinance the loan for lower payments.

 Lease to own automobiles not a great option for typical consumers.
 Leases are generally best for anyone who has to do a lot of driving for the company they work for.
 The cost of the lease and the cost of upkeep on the vehicle are deductible as business expenses.